anitab-org/powerup-iOS/README.md

 ## Contributing Guidelines
 [Click](https://github.com/systers/powerup-iOS/wiki/How-to-Contribute) here to find the contributing guidelines for the project and follow them before sending a contribution.<br />

+## Support

+If you have questions about PowerUp-iOS or just want to interact, you can join our [slack channel](http://systers.io/slack-systers-opensource/).
+Don't forget that we are open to suggestions, extensions or adaptations.
+Feel free to discuss or propose new ideas for projects!

 ## Documentation of PowerUp-iOS
 Links to the Documentation:<br />